| Previous Page | Next Page | Index

-Plymouth 18 Apr 1811 Sailed for Portsmouth.
+Plymouth 18 Apr 1811 departed for Portsmouth.

-Plymouth 21 Oct 1811 Sailed for Portsmouth.
+Plymouth 21 Oct 1811 departed for Portsmouth.

-Portsmouth 21 Oct 1811 Arrived from Plymouth, and ordered to St. Helen's.
+Portsmouth 21 Oct 1811 arrived from Plymouth, and ordered to St. Helen's.

 Portsmouth 18 Feb 1812 Is fitting for Channel service.

-9 Mar 1812 the Tonnant, Northumberland, Colossus, and Bulwark blockading Lorient, discovered the French squadron had escaped ; sailed in search.
+9 Mar 1812 the Tonnant, Northumberland, Colossus, and Bulwark blockading Lorient, discovered the French squadron had escaped ; departed in search.
 French sighted by the Diana on the 9th and on the 10th, when she was joined by the Pompée and by Tremendous and Poictiers, but lost sight of the French in fog on the 11th.

 Portsmouth 28 Aug 1812 Gives instructions to vessels waiting for the convoy bound to Portugal and the Mediterranean.

-Falmouth 6 Sep 1812 Arrived off this port with the outward-bound Portugal and Mediterranean convoys.
+Falmouth 6 Sep 1812 arrived off this port with the outward-bound Portugal and Mediterranean convoys.

 5 Nov 1813 rrived off Cape Sicie and was involved in a skirmish with a French squadron off Toulon.

-Portsmouth 30 Jul 1814 Arrived from the Mediterranean.
+Portsmouth 30 Jul 1814 arrived from the Mediterranean.